SehwanHong/Artificial-Intelligence/NDSVR/index.md

 ### Model distribution

-As design space an contain an eponential number of candidate models, exhaustive evaluation is not feasible.
-Therefore, from a design space, author sampled and excaluated a fixed set of models, giving rise to a model distribution.
+As design space can contain an exponential number of candidate models, exhaustive evaluation is not feasible.
+Therefore, from a design space, author sampled and evaluated a fixed set of models, giving rise to a model distribution.
 Then, author use classical statistics for analysis.
 Any standard distribution, as well as learned distributions like in NAS, can be integrated into our paradigm.

 ### Data Generation

-To analyze network design spaces, author smaple and evaluate numerous models from each design space.
+To analyze network design spaces, author sample and evaluate numerous models from each design space.
 In doing so, author generate datasets of trained models upon which we perform empirical studies.

 ## Instantiations